canonical/certification-docs/Self-Test_Guide.rst

 Certification Team to establish the account.*

-Additionally, anyone who needs to access the account on C3 will need their own account on Launchpad.net, and their Launchpad account will need to be added to the Access Control List for the company account.
-You can create a Launchpad account here, http://launchpad.net/+login. *If, after the Launchpad account is created and you have been added to the ACL, you still can not see the Account Information on C3, try logging out of C3, clearing any browser cache and cookies, and logging back into C3.*
+Additionally, anyone who needs to access the account on C3 will need their own account on ``launchpad.net``, and their Launchpad account will need to be added to the Access Control List for the company account.
+You can create a Launchpad account at http://launchpad.net/+login. *If, after the Launchpad account is created and you have been added to the ACL, you still can not see the Account Information on C3, try logging out of C3, clearing any browser cache and cookies, and logging back into C3.*